Ōoku: The Inner Chambers: Ienari

 Although Ienari was inaugurated as a male Shogun, he was not allowed to meddle in politics, and the real power was in the hands of his mother, Harunari.
 She forced Ienari to have children, while she assassinated them out of boredom.
 Ienari contacted Kuroki behind Harunari's back and had them resume their research on redface pox in secret.
 Eventually, Kuroki and his team arrived at a vaccination using attenuated redface pox bear as the seed and succeeded in preventing the plague without any side effects.
 However, the fame of the vaccine reached Edo Castle, and it was revealed to Harunari that Ienari had been secretly helping his research on the redface pox.

 Harunari tries to poison Ienari, but at that moment, it is Harunari who falls ill from the poison.
 Ienari's Official Wife Shige and his Concubine Shiga realized that it was Ienari who had poisoned their children, and over the years they had been planning to assassinate Harunari while deceiving even their husband Ienari.
 Shiga, who had herself been poisoning Harunari for many years, died on the spot, and Harunari, although she survived, was unable to speak or move.

-Ienari then exercised his true power as the Shogun and half-assedly promoted the spread of vaccination against the redface pox.
+Ienari then exercised his true power as the Shogun and promoted the spread of vaccination against the redface pox.
 As a result, the male population recovered rapidly and the Kasei culture reached its zenith.
 Ienari handed over his shogunship to his son Ieyoshi but continued to hold political power as the Shogun Emeritus, and a few years later, Ienari reconciled with Shige, with whom he had been estranged since the attempted poisoning of Harunari, and died.